 SEO is hard.

 It is big and confusing and complex and hard.
 It takes a long time to master, and to understand the hundreds of different factors that can contribute towards your website’s performance in Google search engine results pages.
-Most business owners do not have the time to learn and to stay up to date with the latest algorithm changes and requirements for SEO.
-But copywriters do.
+Most business owners do not have the time to learn and to stay up to date with the latest algorithm changes and requirements for local SEO Brisbane.
+But SEO copywriters do.

-Even if you have a decent understanding of basic SEO and how it works, it is still a big ask to conduct keyword research and write optimised (but engaging) copy without any professional assistance.
-That is where a copywriter comes in – they can work alongside your SEO specialist, creating blog articles and content that target your chosen keywords, helping you rank higher in Google.
+Even if you have a decent understanding of Brisbane SEO services and how it works, it is still a big ask to conduct keyword research and write optimised (but engaging) copy without any professional assistance.
+That is where a copywriter comes in – they can work alongside your Brisbane SEO consultant, creating blog articles and content that target your chosen keywords, helping you rank higher in Google.